amitaz3354/EDA-Projects/README.md

 # EDA-Projects

 A collection of some EDA projects i did.

-Te datasets are from Kaggle :)
+The datasets are from Kaggle :)